dj5301/P8105_hw2_dj2763/HW2.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-Use separate() to break up the variable mon into integer variables
+2. Use separate() to break up the variable ‘mon’ column into integer variables

+*For pols data:*

 ``` r
 d <- pols_data |>